alfadelta10010/verification/notes7.md

 - At simulation time 0, it will take a look at both the blocking statements
 - Both are scheduled at time 0
 - It **depends on simulator**
-> This is an impt interview question btw
+:warning: This is an impt interview question btw

 - What is the final value of `a`
 ```verilog